ChainSafe/lodestar/README.md

 1. If you haven't `yarn install`
 2. `yarn build`

-Two executables are available, `./bin/lodestar` and `./bin/lodestar-client`
+One executable is available: `./bin/lodestar`

 ## Contributors
 If you would like to contribute, please submit an issue or talk to us on our [gitter](https://gitter.im/chainsafe/lodestar-chain).